 - Make sure you’ve updated to the latest version of WordPress and have updated all applicable plugins to their latest version.
-It’s also a good idea to deactivate any plugins you no longer need.
+It’s also a good idea to deactivate and delete any plugins you no longer need.

 Do another round of visiting every page, clicking on every link, and performing every function on the website.
 Make sure that everything works as it should.